Download page Browser App Dashboard.

 You may also see metrics reported for a location named "Anonymous Proxy".
 This means that the agent cannot identify one or more private IP addresses, and the "Anonymous Proxy" represents aggregated metrics from those IP addresses.

-The Browser Snapshots dashboard captures and displays a broad set of metrics associated with a single request.
+The Browser Snapshots tab captures and displays a broad set of metrics associated with a single request.
 You can drill down into errors and view any server-side transaction snapshots associated with that request (if your app server is instrumented with server-side app agents).
-For more detailed information, see Browser Snapshots.
+See Browser Snapshots for more information.

-The Usage Stats dashboard presents aggregated page-load usage data based on your users' browser type and device/platform.
+The Usage Stats tab presents aggregated page load usage data based on your users' browser type, device, and platform.

 - The slowest browsers in terms of total end-user response time.